Open Your Eyes to Endless Possibilities of LASIK Surgery and Your Options Beyond LASIK

 New England Eye Center

 At New England Eye Center, we pride ourselves on our ability to provide you with options.
-When you visit our facility, you will find a comprehensive set of services that makes it easy to create an individualized care plan that will optimize your results and make you see more clearly than ever before.
-The sum of the experience of our doctors and staff members and the technologically advanced techniques and systems we use to perform vision correction options well beyond laser eye surgery surgery result in excellent patient satisfaction and an incredibly high success rate.
+When you visit our facility, you will find a comprehensive set of services that makes it easy for our team to create an individualized care plan that will optimize your results and make you see more clearly than ever before.
+The sum of the experience of our doctors and staff members and the technologically advanced techniques and systems we use to perform vision correction options well beyond laser eye surgery result in excellent patient satisfaction and an incredibly high success rate.
+Recently, Dr. Helen Wu was chosen by Bausch & Lomb to be one of the select few surgeons in the United States certified to offer yet another refractive solution called Trulign™ Toric.
+This is just another example of how we are continuously expanding the complete refractive solution to our patients, and allowing you to choose the option that is best for your visual and lifestyle needs.
 We are always excited to welcome new patients into our community and look forward to meeting you!

 Your candidacy for any Laser Vision Correction procedure will be determined in the course of an extensive exam and discussion with our experienced staff, technicians and doctors.
 Depending on several features of your eyes and lifestyle, we might recommend LASIK (Laser Assisted in situ Keratomileusis) or PRK (phototrefractive keratectomy) or even another non-laser refractive surgical procedure such as the Visian ICL™ or even possibly a premium Cataract Lens.
 In each and every circumstance, an individualized care plan will be designed in order to provide you with results specifically designed to meet your visual needs and expectations.